 If You're Concerned About a Speech Delay

 Watch for any sign of a major speech delay in your baby, and talk with your doctor if you sense there's a problem.
-A speech delay can happen for a number of reasons, but the earlier a speech problem in babies is diagnosed, the more time you'll have to correct it and help your child reach his or her full potential before school age.
-After consulting with your pediatrician, here are things to do to help with delayed speech:
+A speech delay can happen for many reasons, but the earlier a speech problem is diagnosed, the more time you'll have to correct it before school age.
+After talking with your pediatrician, here are things to do to help with delayed speech:

 - Have a hearing test done.
-As many as three out of 1,000 newborns have hearing loss, which can cause delayed speech development.
+As many as 3 out of 1,000 newborns have hearing loss, which can cause delayed speech development.
 Most states require a hearing screening in the hospital right after birth.
-Take your baby in for a full hearing exam by age 3 months if he or she doesn't pass the initial hearing screening.
+Take your baby in for a full hearing exam by the age of 3 months if they don't pass the initial hearing screening.

-- See a speech-language pathologist.
-A SLP can diagnose and treat specific speech, language, or voice disorders that delay speech.
+- See a speech-language pathologist (SLP).
+An SLP can diagnose and treat specific speech, language, or voice disorders that delay speech.
 Treatment may include giving parents tips and games to improve speech problems in babies and improve a child's language skills.

 - Consider developmental screening.
-Up to 17% of children in the U.S. have a developmental or behavioral disability such as autism spectrum disorder or cognitive disability (also called mental retardation).
+Up to 17% of children in the U.S. have a developmental or behavioral disability such as autism spectrum disorder or cognitive disability.
 Ask your baby's doctor about screening for these developmental problems, which can cause speech delays.

-What's the first step for babies learning to talk?
 Encourage your baby's first words with your frequent cooing, babbling, talking, and singing.
-Keep responding positively and showing you care.
+Keep responding positively and showing that you care.
 When it comes to baby talk, that's the best building block.
 If your baby isn't saying words by 12-18 months, you want to have them evaluated for speech delays.